 Today is filled with visits to Alvar Aalto buildings.
 With an expert local guide, we venture onto the island of Muuratsalo, which features a typical Finnish mixed forest, with birch and pine predominating.
 Here, we view Aalto’s Experimental House which along with Villa Mairea (visited on day 10) is one of the best examples of Alvar Aalto’s residential architecture.

-Other Aalto buildings visited today are Muurame Church (1926-29), and Saynatsalo Town Hall.
+Other Aalto buildings visited this morning are Muurame Church (1926-29), and Saynatsalo Town Hall.
 James Maude Richards, British architectural writer, said of the Town Hall in 1978: ‘It is intimate and idiosyncratic, with an unusual layout directly responsive to the genus loci.’
 The dark red brick, wood and copper of the buildings, and their abruptly varied roof shapes, seen through closely planted trees, visually link the whole group to the rugged landscape.